chingjunetaoUTAR/UECM3033_assign3/report.md

 -----------------------------------

 <sup>last modified: 16/4/2016 </sup>

-use [https://stackedit.io/editor](https://stackedit.io/editor) to render the equation if you cannot understand the equation.
+Kindly use [https://stackedit.io/editor](https://stackedit.io/editor) to render the equation if you cannot understand the equation.